AceDataCloud/SunoAPI/README.md

 - `title`: the music title for Suno's official custom mode.
 - `style`: the music style for Suno's official custom mode.
 - `style_negative`: the excluded style for Suno's official custom mode.
-- `audio_weight`: the proportion of uploaded reference audio, range 0-1, the larger the more it relies on the reference audio.
+- `audio_weight`: the proportion of the uploaded reference audio, range 0-1, the larger the more it relies on the reference audio.
 - `audio_id`: the ID of the reference music.
 - `overpainting_start`/`overpainting_end`: the start and end time in seconds for adding vocals to existing pure music.
 - `underpainting_start`/`underpainting_end`: the start and end time in seconds for adding accompaniment to a cappella.